rubenxyz/retired_assassin/README.md

-# 2%
+# 2 Procent [SCREENPLAY]

 ## About
-This is the repository for the open source screenplay of a short film with the working title *2%*.
+This is the repository for the open source screenplay of a short film with the working title *2% procent*.

 ### Tagline